istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 Because there have been a number of changes introduced in Istio 1.5 that were not present in the legacy installation method, such as Istiod and Telemetry V2, we recommend reviewing the [Istio 1.5 Upgrade Notes](/news/releases/1.5.x/announcing-1.5/upgrade-notes/#control-plane-restructuring) before continuing.

-Upgrade from the legacy Helm charts can now be safely done using a [Control Plane Revision](/blog/2020/multiple-control-planes/).
+You can now safely upgrade from the legacy Helm charts using a [Control Plane Revision](/blog/2020/multiple-control-planes/).
 In place upgrade is not supported and may result in downtime, so please follow the [Canary Upgrade](/docs/setup/upgrade/#canary-upgrades) steps.

 {{< tip >}}
 Istio does not currently support skip-level upgrades.
 If you are still using Istio 1.4, we recommend first upgrading to Istio 1.5.
 However, if you do choose to upgrade from previous version, you must first disable Galley configuration validation.
 This can be done by adding `--enable-validation=false` to the Galley deployment and removing the `istio-galley` `ValidatingWebhookConfiguration`